Ferryhill, Aberdeen: History

-Ferryhill was created from the 1st half of the 19th century in an area occupied by grand villas such as Ferryhill House, Devanha House, Ferryhill Lodge, East bank, Maryfield and Fonthill.
-Ferryhill Place was set out by Archibald Simpson from the 1830s and was well developed with Aberdeen City Heritage Trust 12 Baseline Assessment Consultation Draft terraced properties by 1866.
+Ferryhill was created from the first half of the 19th century in an area occupied by grand villas such as Ferryhill House, Devanha House, Ferryhill Lodge, East bank, Maryfield and Fonthill.
+Ferryhill Place was set out by Archibald Simpson from the 1830s and was well developed with terraced properties by 1866.

 At the time a small number of plots were set out in Marine Terrace.
 By the turn of the 20th century the Terrace was complete.
-Significant further expansion continued following the Extension Act of 1871.
+Significant further expansion continued following the Aberdeen Municipality Extension Act 1871 (34 & 35 Vict. c. cxli).
 Ferryhill could be considered one of Aberdeen's 1st historic suburbs and an important historic residential area of the city.
-The 1871 Act also saw the City boundary extended to take in North Broadford, Fountainhall, Mannofield and Broomhill.
+The 1871 act also saw the city boundary extended to take in North Broadford, Fountainhall, Mannofield and Broomhill.
 19th century expansion was predominantly a result of private sector speculation by the Trades and through the Land Association, later the City of Aberdeen Land Association.

 Today Ferryhill is a popular suburb close to Aberdeen City Centre.